9/9

 The feast or famine cycle doesn't have to control your business and please, don't let it.
 By planning ahead financially, diversifying your products both in store and on your website, and marketing creatively year round, taking charge and staying on top of your social media presence, you can build something much steadier and more sustainable throughout the flatter periods of the year.

-Use those quiet periods wisely – they're perfect for working on strategy, updating your website, training staff, or simply recharging for the next busy season.
-Think of the off-season as valuable prep time rather than dead space.
+Use those quiet periods wisely.
+They are perfect for working on strategy, updating your website, training your staff, or simply recharging for the next busy season.

 Remember, you already know how to bring joy through your creations.
 With these business tactics, you can ensure that joy (and revenue) isn't confined to just two dates on the calendar.